Associate | Established: 2007 | Associate since 2019

 SMO 4: Code of Ethics for Professional Accountants

 In accordance with the Law on Accountancy of 2018, the Suriname Chartered Accountants Institute (SCAI) is responsible for adopting ethical requirements for all professional accountants.
-SCAI, in compliance with the Law on Accountancy of 2018, has developed its own code of ethics based on the 2018 International Code of Ethics issued by the IESBA and plans to update it based on the 2021 International Code of Ethics in 2022.
+SCAI reports that it has decided to adopt the IESBA Code of Ethics as issued by IESBA, which as of 2023 is the 2022 International Code of Ethics.

-To advance ethical behavior amongst professionals in Suriname, SCAI has been executing plans to raise awareness of the requirements amongst its members and other key stakeholders through the technical sessions that are included in the continuing professional education seminars.
+To advance ethical behavior amongst professionals in Suriname, SCAI has been raising awareness of the requirements amongst its membership and other key stakeholders through the technical sessions that are part of continuing professional education seminars.

 SMO 5: International Public Sector Accounting Standards

 The Ministry of Finance is responsible for the adoption of public sector accounting standards.
-SCAI reports that, as of 2022, the government uses a cash basis form of accounting but that the government is considering adoption of IPSAS in the future.
+SCAI reports that the government uses a cash basis form of accounting but that the government is considering adoption of IPSAS in the future.
 A formal timeline for such an initiative has not yet been established.

 To support its members and other accounting professionals who work in the public sector, SCAI is in discussion with the Algemene Rekenkamer (General Audit Chamber) and Central Government Auditing Bureau (CLAD – the entity responsible for auditing government bodies) to collaborate on training and awareness-raising initiatives.

-SCAI is encouraged to continue its strong technical and advocacy support to the Ministry of Finance as part of enhancing public financial management in the jurisdiction.
-The IFAC’s Train the Trainers: Introduction to IPSAS and IFAC’s Pathways to Accrual resources might be helpful to SCAI to continue providing support to public sector accountants in the jurisdiction.
-Lastly, if deemed feasible, SCAI could consider participating in the international standard-setting process by submitting comments to IPSASB-issued exposure drafts.
+SCAI is encouraged to continue its technical and advocacy support to the Ministry of Finance and encouraging adoption of IPSAS (first on a cash basis) as part of enhancing public financial management in the jurisdiction.
+The IFAC’s Train the Trainers: Introduction to IPSAS and IFAC’s Pathways to Accrual resources might be helpful to SCAI to continue providing support to the public sector.

 SMO 6: Investigation and Discipline